bitwarden/help/_articles/organizations/admin-reset.md

 ## Reset a Master Password

 {% callout info %}
 You must be a [Owner, Admin, or permitted Custom user](#permissions) to reset a Master Password.
-Check the [Permissions](#permissions) section to see whose Master Password you are allowed to reset.
+Check the [Permissions](#permissions) section of this article to see whose Master Password you are allowed to reset.
 {% endcallout %}

 To reset a Master Password for a member of your Enterprise Organization: